 One problem with many Valentine’s Day desserts, including the common pink frosted cupcakes, is the pink and red food coloring common in so many desserts on the holiday.
 Don’t be common.
 Try one of these desserts that don’t use food dyes but will let your Valentine feel the love just the same.

-Raspberry Mini Churros with White Chocolate (at right)– Real raspberries blended with icing (confectioners) sugar give these little churros a red tinge without the artificial dyes.
+Raspberry Mini Churros with White Chocolate – Real raspberries blended with icing (confectioners) sugar give these little churros a red tinge without the artificial dyes.
 The churros are shaped like hearts, and they get dipped in a white chocolate sauce before being popped in your mouth.
 They’re a little bit of work but worth the effort once a year.

 Pistachio Crème Brulee – Not all Valentine’s Day desserts need to come with a pink or red tinge.
 This crème brulee is flavored with pistachio sugar that you make yourself before assembling this decadent dessert often served at romantic dinners.